calee0316/cse110-w21-group3/admin/meetings/011821-kickoff.md

 # Internet Bowser
 ## Type of Meeting: KickOff
 ## Attendence:
-Everyone was here except for Arthur Wang
+Everyone was here except for Arthur Wang (Reason: Had buisness to attend to so couldn't make it)

 ## When and Where The Meeting Was Held
 Held over Zoom started at 9:05 pm (KST)